These Maple Pecan Tassies are a delicious twist on traditional pecan pie or tassies (pecan pie cookies).

 The filling is just three ingredients: maple syrup, evaporated milk and pecans.
 And to save myself a step, I toasted the pecans in the crust to act as pie weights.

 If you want to make this into an 8″ pie instead of mini pies: double the filling (which means 1 and 1/3 cans of evaporated milk, blame the manufacturer’s for shrinking the can sizes), toast the pecans separately and add to the top of the pie with some whipped cream before serving.
-You will also probably need to bake the crust 5-10 minutes longer to get it golden.

 Until next time, happy eating.